csmc-vaneykjlab/QCeltis/README.md

 ![total_ion_current](https://github.com/vegesnam/QCPackage/assets/32958585/2daa3e5c-e486-4547-bacf-500802184db9)

 If extreme values are found, they are labelled as outliers.
-Outliers found in TIC can indicate an issue If groups are provided, TIC CV% is calculated across samples within each group and the tic cv threshold is applied if provided.
+Outliers found in TIC can indicate an issue.
+If batches are provided, TIC CV% is calculated across samples within each group and the 'tic cv threshold' is applied if provided.
 If any group doesn’t pass the threshold, this indicates an inconsistent TIC pattern within the samples of the group.

 ##### Spectral Ratio